zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I disagree.
-If you look at Chapter 13 of APOSD, it seems to find a lot more constructive ways to use comments than *Clean Code*.
+I disagree; this illustrates your bias against comments.
+If you look at Chapter 13 of APOSD, it finds a lot more constructive ways to use comments than *Clean Code*.
 And if you compare the tone of Chapter 13 of APOSD with Chapter 4 of *Clean Code*, the hostility of *Clean Code* towards comments becomes pretty clear.

 **UB:**
 I'll leave you to balance that last comment with the initial statement, and the final example, in the _Comments_ chapter.
 They do not communicate "hostility".

 I'm not hostile to comments in general.
 I _am_ very hostile to gratuitous comments.